medamk/fabzero/readme.md

 This is Meda Muralikrishna.
 I am from STPI-Hyderabad.
 Working as Technical Officer.
-I have complited my special diploma in Electronics and communication s from GIOE, Secuderabad.
+I have complited my special diploma in Electronics and communication s from GIOE, Secunderabad.
 Then completed my B.tech in Electronics and Communication Engineering from JNTU-Hyderabad.

 I have joined in STPI on 16th Feb 2001.